GlitchVegas/GlitchVegas/README.md

 - 👋 Hi, I’m @GlitchVegas
-- 👀 I’m interested in Game Design, Mod Making, and Web Development
+- 👀 I’m interested in Game Design/Development, Mod Making, and Web Development
 - 🌱 I’m currently learning Coding in HTML, Javescript, CSS, and Git
 - 📫 You can reach me at carterpennbusiness@gmail.com